JuliaCI/BenchmarkTools.jl/doc/manual.md

   "a" => BenchmarkGroup(["1", "2", "3"])
 ```

 As you can see, the allowable syntax for the `@tagged` predicate expressions includes `!`, `()`, `||`, `&&`, in addition to the tags themselves.
-The above examples only use simple expressions, but you can use the allowed syntax to build more complicated expressions if you want.
-For example:
+The above examples only use simple expressions, but the syntax supports more complicated expressions, for example:

 ```julia
 # select all groups tagged both "linalg" and "sparse",